TheNoobInventor/lego-ev3-segway/README.md

 3
 ```

-At this point, `values = test()`, when the generator is called, it does not execute the function body immediately.
+At the point, `values = test()`, when the generator is called, it does not execute the function body immediately.
 Instead it returns a generator object, which was printed out with `print(values)`.
-The `yield` keyword is used to produce a value from the generator.
-The `next()` function is used to loop over the object and outputs the yielded numbers `1, 2, 3` from `print(next(values))`; `for` loops can also be used to iterate over generators.
+The `yield` keyword produces a value from the generator.
+The `next()` function loops over the object and outputs the yielded numbers `1, 2, 3` from `print(next(values))`; `for` loops can also be used to iterate over generators.

 When a generator calls `yield` it is momentarily passing control back to the code looping over the generator values.
 The `next()` function, or `for` loop, then passes control to the generator which yields a value back.
 This exchange of control continues until there are no more yields in the generator.

 The YouTube video by [Socratica](https://www.youtube.com/watch?v=gMompY5MyPg) and these tutorials by [RealPython](https://realpython.com/introduction-to-python-generators/) and [Programiz](https://www.programiz.com/python-programming/generator) provide more detailed information and examples on Python generators.

-In the case of this project, the `update_action()` generator checks for directional control messages from Node-RED and if the beacon is on and in range, `yield` is used update the `drive_speed` and `steering` values accordingly with:
+In the case of this project, the `update_action()` generator checks for directional control messages from Node-RED --- on the **'nodered/commands'** topic --- and if the beacon is on and in range, `yield` is used update the `drive_speed` and `steering` values accordingly with:

 ```
 yield action